TARUNKASHYAP03/PHP/PHP/Document/Echo_Print.md

 ---

-# ✅ 18. echo with Backticks (Common Mistake)
+## ✅ 18. echo with Backticks (Common Mistake)

-❌ Backticks do NOT output text:
+❌ Backticks do NOT output text

 ```php
 `echo hello`;   // This runs shell commands, NOT php echo